 - Bridge International Academies reserves the rights to change these Terms and Conditions at any time by posting changes online.
 Your continued use of the website after changes are posted constitutes your acceptance of these Terms and Conditions as modified.
 You should therefore review these Terms and Conditions regularly.

-- You agree to use the website only for lawful purposes, and in a matter which does not infringe the rights, or restrict, or inhibit the use and enjoyment of the website by any Third Party.
+- You agree to use the website only for lawful purposes, and in a manner which does not infringe the rights, or restrict, or inhibit the use and enjoyment of the website by any Third Party.

 - The website and the information, names, images, pictures, trademarks regarding or relating to Bridge International Academies are provided “as is” without any representation or endorsement made and without warranty of any kind whether express or implied.
 To the extent permitted by law, Bridge International Academies excludes all liability for any loss or damages including, without limitation, indirect, special or consequential loss or damages, or any loss or damages whatsoever arising from the use or in connection with such use or loss of use of the website, whether in contract or in negligence.
 These terms and conditions do not limit or exclude Bridge International Academies from liability resulting from negligence, fraud or any liability which cannot be excluded in accordance with applicable law.